Xvid: History

 In January 2001, DivXNetworks founded OpenDivX as part of Project Mayo which was intended to be a home for open source multimedia projects.
 OpenDivX was an open-source MPEG-4 video codec based on a stripped-down version of the MoMuSys reference MPEG-4 encoder.
 The source code, however, was placed under a restrictive license and only members of the DivX Advanced Research Centre (DARC) had write access to the project's CVS.
 In early 2001, DARC member Sparky wrote an improved version of the encoding core called encore2.
 This was updated several times before, in April, it was removed from CVS without warning.
 The explanation given by Sparky was "We (our bosses) decided that we are not ready to have it in public yet."

 In July 2001, developers started complaining about a lack of activity in the project; the last CVS commit was several months old, bugfixes were being ignored, and promised documentation had not been written.
 Soon after, DARC released a beta version of their closed-source commercial DivX 4 codec, which was based on encore2, saying that "what the community really wants is a Winamp, not a Linux."
 It was after this that a fork of OpenDivX was created, using the latest version of encore2 that was downloaded before it was removed.
 Since then, all the OpenDivX code has been replaced and Xvid has been published under the GNU General Public License.

 Patent issues

 As an implementation of MPEG-4 Part 2, Xvid uses many patented technologies.
 For this reason, Xvid 0.9.x versions were not licensed in countries where these software patents are recognized.
 With the 1.0.x releases, a GNU GPL v2 license is used with no explicit geographical restriction.

 The last US patents expired in November 2023.
-The only patents left worldwide are in Brazil.
+Since then, the only patents left worldwide were in Brazil until they too expired in July 2026.
 The Fedora Project, a community backed by Red Hat, has imported xvidcore to its repositories on January 24, 2023.